-The House Committee of the Whole amended the bill by adding the following provisions: authorizing any unlicensed business to allow the possession and consumption of alcoholic liquor or cereal malt beverage (CMB) by patrons of such business on private property owned or leased by such business; authorizing cities to pass ordinances allowing liquor retailers, microbreweries, microdistilleries, and farm wineries to locate within 200 feet of any public or parochial school or college or church in a core commercial district; and authorizing the Director of ABC to issue more than 1 temporary permit for the sale of wine or beer, or both, on the State Fairgrounds.
+The House Committee of the Whole amended the bill by adding the following provisions: authorizing any unlicensed business to allow the possession and consumption of alcoholic liquor or CMB by patrons of such business on private property owned or leased by such business; authorizing cities to pass ordinances allowing liquor retailers, microbreweries, microdistilleries, and farm wineries to locate within 200 feet of any public or parochial school or college or church in a core commercial district; and authorizing the Director of ABC to issue more than 1 temporary permit for the sale of wine or beer, or both, on the State Fairgrounds.

 The Senate Committee on Federal and State Affairs amended the bill by modifying provisions related to timing requirements for the notification caterers must provide to ABC and the issuance of temporary permits for the sale of beer and wine at the Kansas State Fair.
-The Committee also added provisions to the bill related to farmers' market sales permits, advertising and sales by special order shipping licensees, and art studio permits.
+The Committee also added provisions to the bill related to farmers' market sales permits (the contents of SB 217), advertising and sales by special order shipping licensees, and art studio permits (the contents of HB 2413).
 Finally, the Committee struck language added by the House Committee of the Whole that would have created a new exception to the Club and Drinking Establishment Act concerning the possession and consumption of alcoholic liquor.